llvm/llvm-test-suite/Fortran/gfortran/README.md

 ### Usage ###

-As of 18-Apr-2023, the `-flang-experimental-exec` flag may need to be used when configuring and compiling these tests.
-This can be passed to `cmake` via `CMAKE_Fortran_FLAGS`.

 By default, the *unsupported*, *unimplemented*, *skipped*, and *failing* tests are not run.
 The intention is that all tests in the test suite should pass by default.